queer-community-allies/queer-community-allies/index.md

 ## We need help!

-We need board members!
+We need 5 more board members!
+What does a board member do?

-- 1 hr meeting every couple months + virtual contact
+- 1-hour meet every couple months + ongoing virtual contact
-- Locals with a desire to help
+- Volunteer their time, energy, and enthusiasm
-- 18+
+- Locals (18+) with a desire to help

 Our next meeting is in July!
 Email us if you're interest in getting an invite - contact@queercommunityallies.org.
 Come see what we're all about!
 [Learn more](/donate/#volunteer-board-of-directors).